DKFZ-ODCF/RNAseqWorkflow/README.md

 * Github release [yet to come]

+* 1.3.0-2 [26th Nov 2019]
+  - Removed the single-quotes around `${ADAPTER_SEQ}` in `--clip3pAdapterSeq` again.
+STAR uses non-standard way of parsing parameters and manages to get all adapters.
+With quotes the adapters get also quoted and it is unclear what STAR does with them, except that it does not complain about a configuration error and that it also does not complain with even more severe misconfigurations, such as other non-DNA sequences as adapter sequences.
+The manual also does not use quoted parameter arguments, so no-quotes is conform to this STAR-specific CLI parameter handling pattern.

 * 1.3.0-1 [7th Nov 7 2018]
   - Added single quotes around `$ADAPTER_SEQ` parameter in `--clip3pAdapterSeq` to allow for separate first and second read adapters.
   - Changed all plain "$varName" references in the configuration file to "${varName}" references.
 Roddy only unknows the latter.